You can browse our Frequently Asked Questions, or select a topic from the list below.

 How can I find a particular MDA Synopsis of an acquisition?

-You can find information on the MDA’s new procurements and awards (including posting of J&A’s) on this website or on the FedBizOpps website.
+You can find information on the MDA’s new procurements and awards (including posting of J&A’s) on the FedBizOpps website.

 Does the MDA accept unsolicited proposals & what is the process?